uipath-certification/uipath-certification.github.io/_posts/2021-06-13-uipath-switch-example-tutorial.md

 So if you do want to get UI pass certified, this is an important thing to know.

+## Sample Questions

+#### Sample Question #1
+Question: Types of variables that can be used in switch condition

+- [x] &nbsp;  Int32
+- [ ] &nbsp;  Array
+- [x] &nbsp;  String
+- [x] &nbsp;  Boolean

+#### Answer

+Option A, C and D are correct.

+String, Int32 and Boolean are the types that can be used in a Switch.

+#### Sample Question #2
+Question: Which statement best describes the Default case in Switch

+- [ ] &nbsp;  when everything is already compared, this activity will run
+- [x] &nbsp;  can be used for performing a task when none of the cases is true
+- [ ] &nbsp;  this section runs before everything else is compared

+#### Answer

+Option B is correct.

+The Default block will be the only block that runs if everything else does not meet the requirement.

 #### Where to find more about UiPath switch statements examples?

 If you'd like to go beyond this UiPath switch activity tutorial, visit the <a href="https://docs.uipath.com/studio/docs/the-switch-activity">UiPath Forum</a>.